TheMannu/Devops-Tools-Installation-Configurations/ELB.md

 8. Paste in Browser:
     Paste the copied DNS name into the address field of an internet-connected web browser.
 If everything is functioning correctly, the browser should display the default page of your server.

+9. Optional - Add Listener Rules:
+    To include additional listener rules, refer to "Add a rule."
+To enhance your setup, consider adding additional listener rules.